 The experimental plots measured 5 m × 5 m each.
 Prior to sowing, land was plowed and leveled thoroughly.
 A basal dose of fertilizers was applied at the following rates per decimal:

-List 1 : Names of the Fertilisers and their Basal dose
+Table1: Names of the Fertilisers and their Basal dose